Who we are

-The Vincentian Centre is located at 28 Whitmore Square, Adelaide and meals are provided from a dining centre located at 34 Whitmore Square.
+The Vinnies Men's Crisis Centre is located at 28 Whitmore Square, Adelaide.
+Our dining centre is located at 34 Whitmore Square.

-What are the benefits from accessing this service?
+What are the benefits of accessing this service?

-All of the men participating in services offered at the Vincentian Centre can benefit from case management and gain assistance with life and living skills.
-We focus on supporting men to break the homelessness cycle and reduce the need for repeat crisis accommodation.
-A dedicated team of support workers, case workers and effective relationships with external agencies assist our guests with information, group work, skills training and a sympathetic ear.
+We focus on supporting men to break the cycle of homelessness and reduce the need for repeat crisis accommodation.
+A dedicated team of support workers and case workers provide our guests with information and support dedicated to securing long term accommodation.

-The Vincentian Centre has partnerships with many service providers and agencies to help the process of linking people with the right service at the right time.
+The Vinnies Men's Crisis Centre has partnerships with many service providers and agencies to help the process of linking people with the right service at the right time.
 Men may decide to access the support of the Centre after leaving a facility or hospital, in a time of crisis or after living without accommodation for a period of time.
-Informal agreements are in place with the Frederic Ozanam Housing Association and the Hutt Street Centre
+Informal agreements are in place with the Amelie Housing Association and the Hutt Street Centre.

 The Centre is examining ways to provide services that improve the quality of living and result in sustainable outcomes.
-These strategies include tackling daily living matters, building resilience and providing services that in the long term generate better outcomes for Vincentian Centre guests.
+These strategies include tackling daily living matters, building resilience and providing services that in the long term generate better outcomes for our guests.

-The Vincentian Centre is a Special Work of the St Vincent de Paul Society (SA) and operations and staff are under the direction of the Chief Executive Officer.
+The Vinnies Men's Crisis Centre is a Special Work of the St Vincent de Paul Society (SA) and operations and staff are under the direction of the Chief Executive Officer.

-The Homeless Persons Accommodation and Services Committee (HPASC) is a committee appointed by the State Council of the Society to oversee strategic direction for the Centre and to monitor operations, finances, risk management principles, policies, and controls to ensure compliance with regulatory and government requirements.
+The Vinnies Housing and Homeless Committee is appointed by the State Council of the Society to oversee strategic direction for the Centre and to monitor operations, finances, risk management principles, policies, and controls to ensure compliance with regulatory and government requirements.

-How can I find out more about the Vincentian Centre?
+How can I find out more about the Vinnies Men's Crisis Centre?

-For more information, please contact the Vincentian Centre on (08) 8231 2250 or email email@example.com
+For more information, please contact the Vinnies Men's Crisis Centre on (08) 8231 2250 or email email@example.com